talkowski-lab/SV-Adjudicator/03_variant_filtering/README.md

 * input_vcfs: ../01_algorithm_integration/vcfcluster
 * input_beds: ../01_algorithm_integration/rdtest_beds

+A batch_list including names of all samples in the same batch should be prepared for read depth calls to be properly aggregated
+* batch_list

 ## Manual process
 #### Evidence aggragation
 a.
 To aggregate evidence for **pesr callers** (eg. delly, lumpy, manta, wham), for each `{source}` and `{chrom}`: